davidmegginson/xlsx-reader/README.md

 xlsx-reader
 ===========

 Python3 library optimised for reading very large Excel XLSX files, including those with hundreds of columns as well as rows.
-For now, everything is a string.

 # Simple example